 The myth of unions promoted as a religious tenet by Marxists and other socialist ideologues is that market economies – the un-wielding, impersonal, alienating, systemic exploiters – gobbles up its poor human resources without any conscience whatsoever and that the only way to stop it is the use of direct force (strikes) or indirect force (labor laws and taxes), or even better, both.

 Organized labor is NOT neutral: it is a subsidized member of the political class.
 Though it preaches love and equality for all human beings (just as teachers’ unions state the student comes first and proceed to behave as though the student indeed comes last, below even the janitors and school bus-drivers) organized labor without the state-protected labor laws would have to compete with the non-unionized labor pool and their accompanying lower pay rates.
 [FYI: Teachers' asociations are the second most powerful unions in the world, the first? licensed medical practitioners.]
 The myth is that they say that they have no stake in the game when they know damn well that they are subsidized by the non-unionized tax payers.
 This is outright deception.
 Watch what they do, not what they say!
 Should unionized bus-drivers make more than non-unionized caregivers in private institutions for looking after the elderly and many other more vulnerable people?
 They should be open to market forces like their poorer fellow non-unionized labourers.

 Later that same night, we watched Jordan Peterson on Bill Maher’s show via YouTube.
-Afterwards, someone asked me if I had read 12 Rules for Life, and indeed I had.
-I said that I found the book full of common sense clichés and that it paled in comparison to books I had recently read, like, E Snowden's Permanent Record, S Pinker's The Better Angels, H Rosling's Factfulness, N. N. Taleb’s Skin in the Game, Jarred Diamond’s Upheaval, Matt Ridley’s The Evolution of Everything, R P Rumelt’s Good Strategy, Bad Strategy, M Gladwell's Talking to Strangers, and J Rickard’s Aftermath.
+Afterwards, someone asked me if I had read 12 Rules for Life, and I had.
+I said that I found the book full of common sense and that it indeed compared to books I had recently read, such as E Snowden's Permanent Record, S Pinker's The Better Angels, H Rosling's Factfulness, N. N. Taleb’s Skin in the Game, Jarred Diamond’s Upheaval, Matt Ridley’s The Evolution of Everything, R P Rumelt’s Good Strategy, Bad Strategy, M Gladwell's Talking to Strangers, and J Rickard’s Aftermath.

 Peterson’s 12 Rules for Life: